athakur3/UIPageViewControllerPart1/README.md

 ---

 **Details about UIPageViewController for this Part**
-* Transition Style is Page Curl
+* Transition Style is Page Curl (Interface builder)
-* Double sided propery is false
+* Double sided propery is false (Interface builder)
+* Spine location is to be min or max (Interface builder)
 * Delegate and Data Source are nil
 * Gesture based navigation is not included
 * Total of 6 View Controllers for this example

 **How to Use**

 The document has one useful content in Main storyboard file and in MainPageViewController.swift file.
-Below is the setViewControllers property that is used to provide content to PageViewController.
+Below is the implementation that is used to provide content to PageViewController.

 ```
 import UIKit